- About Us

 Amber holds a master’s degree in public policy from the University of Michigan's Ford School of Public Policy, where she specialized in poverty and employment policy.
 She earned her bachelor's degree in secondary education and journalism from Michigan State University, and studied at the Universidad de Guanajuato in Mexico.
 A Michigan native, she is the first in her family to go to college.
 She is passionate about ensuring all Michigan kids have access to great public schools and a shot at their own American dream.

-Arun Ramanathan, Executive Director, The Education Trust-West
+Ryan Smith, Executive Director, The Education Trust-West

 A Los Angeles native, Ryan comes to Ed Trust-West with a deep history of advocating for underserved youth.
 Most recently, he worked at the United Way of Greater Los Angeles, where he led efforts to strengthen equity-based programs and policies, funded educational programs, helped empower parents, and drove a coalition of parents and local leaders to fight for education improvement in the nation’s second largest school district.
 Ryan also spearheaded Communities for Los Angeles Student Success, or C.L.A.S.S., which brought together more than 50 civil rights, education, and advocacy groups to help ensure the city’s students receive a quality education.